HichTala/diffusion-model-for-logo-generation/README.md

 ## Collecting data

 We first need to collect data.
-More particularily, we need couples of logo and associated caption.
-In this project, we focused on sport club logos.
+More particularily, **we need couples of logo and associated caption**.
+In this project, we focused on **sport club logos**.

 * **sportslogohistory.com**